-The analysis must include all competitive rental properties that can be considered "true alternatives" and all subsidized low-income developments in the primary market area, and all properties within two (2) miles of the subject property or 10 miles for Rural properties.
-In addition, the analyst must also determine which developments in the market area are most directly comparable.
+The analysis must include the following:

+- 40. all competitive rental properties that can be considered true alternatives; - 41. all subsidized low-income developments in the PMA; and

+42. all properties within two (2) miles of the subject property or ten (10) miles for Rural properties.
+The analyst must also determine which developments in the market area are most directly comparable.
 The analyst must provide a separate list for the properties included in the supply calculation and provide adequate information for the reader to evaluate these units to the proposed development.
 All properties included in the supply calculation must be clearly shown on the rent competitive map and notated as such.

-In rural areas lacking sufficient multifamily rental comparables, provide data on single-family rentals, rental trailer homes, duplexes, and single-family homes where potential tenants are currently living.
+In rural areas lacking sufficient multifamily rental comparable properties, provide data on single-family rentals, rental trailer homes, duplexes, and single-family homes where potential tenants currently live.